AndrewJBateman/pean-stack-api-display/README.md

 ## :cool: Features - Frontend

 * [Versión 81.0.4044.92 (Build oficial) (64 bits)](https://www.google.com/chrome/) latest version was required to get e2e testing to work
+* [http data handling best practices](https://angular.io/guide/http) followed - i.e. use of separate service file to get API data then use of subscription callback function in component to subscribe to Observable data.
+Reponse object type defined using an interface model.
+Interface passed as type parameter to the HttpClient.get() method and RxJS map operator used to transform response data.
+Transformed data passed to async pipe.

 ## :clipboard: Status & To-Do List